kristopherkewish/Asteroid/README.md

 ### Recipe Database (RecipeDatabase.csv)

+The recipe database CSV file must be named exactly `RecipeDatabase.csv` and placed in the root directory.

-The recipe database CSV file should follow this structure:
+The file should follow this structure:

 ```csv
 Meal,Ingredients,AmountPerServe